dart-lang/site-www/README.md

 To update this site, fork the repo, make your changes, and generate a pull request.
-For simple changes (such as style and typo fixes), you probably don't need to build this site.
+For small, contained changes (such as style and typo fixes), you probably don't need to build this site.
 Often you can make changes using the GitHub UI.
 We can stage the changes automatically in your pull request.